Celebrating Sixteen Years Online.

 • Stability per international criteria.

 The general attributes of seaworthiness, seakindliness, strength and durability are considered to be requirements for each of our designs.
 It is interesting to note that for private yachts within the US, there are no requirements for stability or for structure.
-However we feel it is essential that yachts be held to the following standards as a minimum...
+However if a US yacht is to be used commercially or Classed and built under survey, one or more of the following standards will apply.
+Whether or not a private yacht will be Classed, it is our position that all yachts be held to the following standards.

-Structure: When creating a new design, classification society rules are our guide for structure.
-We confirm compliance with one of the ABS Rules or Lloyd's Register or the German Lloyds Rule as is appropriate to the vessel type, size, materials or build venue, as follows:
+STRUCTURE: When creating a new design, classification society rules are the best guide for the adequacy of structure.
+We will confirm compliance with one of the following rules as appropriate to the vessel type, size, materials or build venue (for more information, see our article on Designing to the ABS Rule):

-• ABS Motor Pleasure Yachts (yachts from 79' to 200' scantling length - originally applicable to all yachts up to 200' - all materials)
+• ABS 2000 Motor Pleasure Yachts (applicable to motor yachts from 79' to 200' scantling length - all materials - now obsolete for yachts)

-• ABS Offshore Racing Yachts (sailing yachts up to 100' scantling length - all materials)
+• ABS 1994 Offshore Racing Yachts (applicable to sailing yachts from 79' to 100' scantling length - all materials - now obsolete for yachts)

 • ISO-12215 for vessels subject to the EU-RCD standards (yachts up to 78' measurement length - all materials)